 Have you seen your websites affected by the update?
 Then send us a message or comment underneath this post.

-Google Updates: What Webmaster and SEOs can do
+Google Updates: What Webmasters and SEOs can do

 In the Summer of 2019, Google published a post on its Google Webmaster Blog.
 Here, they explained in more details which changes to the algorithm are made by Core Updates, and what webmasters and SEOs can do if they have been affected by a Google Core Update.